changeworld/azure-docs.pl-pl/articles/cognitive-services/Content-Moderator/video-moderation-api.md

         return _context.Assets.CreateFromBlob(Blob, _StorageCredentials, AssetCreationOptions.None);
     }

-### <a name="add-the-code-to-scan-a-collection-of-videos-as-blobs-within-a-container"></a>Dodaj kod, aby skanować kolekcji filmów wideo (jak obiekty BLOB) w kontenerze
+### <a name="add-the-code-to-scan-a-collection-of-videos-as-blobs-within-a-container"></a>Dodaj kod do skanowania kolekcji filmów wideo (jako obiekty BLOB) w kontenerze

     /// <summary>
     /// Runs the Content Moderator Job on all Blobs in a given container name